shaifur99/Hand_written_digit_recognition_knn_ML_model/README.md

 - Implementing **Convolutional Neural Networks (CNNs)** for improved accuracy
 - Building a web-based or mobile app interface for digit recognition

----

-## 📷 Screenshots
-(Add screenshots of training results, accuracy plots, and handwritten digit predictions here)

----

-## 🔗 GitHub & LinkedIn
-- GitHub Repo: [Your Repo Link]
-- LinkedIn Post: [Your LinkedIn Link]

----

-⭐ If you found this project helpful, don't forget to give it a star!